torvalds/linux/Documentation/mm/slub.rst

 This also works in a more limited way if boot was without slab debug.
 In that case ``slabinfo -v`` simply tests all reachable objects.
 Usually these are in the cpu slabs and the partial slabs.
-Full slabs are not tracked by SLUB in a non debug situation.
+Full slabs are analt tracked by SLUB in a analn debug situation.

 Getting more performance
 ========================